Skip to main content

 • 49 different chemicals of emerging concern were detected in sediments in the lower Columbia River main stem and several tributaries.
 Endocrine-disrupting compounds (contaminants that block or mimic hormones in the body and cause harm to fish and wildlife) were detected at 22 of 23 sites sampled.

-• Fish tissue contamination and CECs
+• Studies of fish tissue contamination

 Cover image for Columbia River Chemcials of Emerging Concern Strategy